Last Updated: 26 Nov, 2022

 For the Ripeti Con Me, some sentences are missing and wrong in the audio.
 A few users already pointed yet no corrections have been made.
 Hopefully, it will be fixed when they update the course.

 For file B, he could use a beep that indicates when the learner should start replying to the question.
-Because for some long sentences I got cut by him when I haven’t finished saying them.
+Because for some long sentences, I got cut by him when I hadn’t finished saying them.
 The timing needs to be fixed.

 That’s normal.
 Some people make it and some need more time.
 You can always adjust playback speed. – Stefano Lodola